SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

-Whenever you assign a ``Dictionary`` instance to a constant or variable, or pass a ``Dictionary`` instance as an argument to a function or method call, the dictionary is *copied* at the point that the assignment or call takes place, as described above in :ref:`ClassesAndStructures_StructuresAndEnumerationsAreValueTypes`.
+Whenever you assign a ``Dictionary`` instance to a constant or variable, or pass a ``Dictionary`` instance as an argument to a function or method call, the dictionary is *copied* at the point that the assignment or call takes place.
+This process is described in :ref:`ClassesAndStructures_StructuresAndEnumerationsAreValueTypes`.

-If the keys and/or values stored in the ``Dictionary`` instance are value types (that is, structures or enumerations), they too are copied when the assignment or call takes place.
+If the keys and/or values stored in the ``Dictionary`` instance are value types (structures or enumerations), they too are copied when the assignment or call takes place.
-Conversely, if the keys and/or values are reference types (that is, classes or functions), the references are copied, but not the class instances or functions that they refer to.
+Conversely, if the keys and/or values are reference types (classes or functions), the references are copied, but not the class instances or functions that they refer to.
-This behavior is the same as when stored properties on other value types are copied.
+This copy behavior for a dictionary's keys and values is the same as the copy behavior for a structure's stored properties when the structure is copied.

 The example below defines a dictionary called ``ages``, which stores the names and ages of four people.
-The ``ages`` dictionary is then assigned to a new variable called ``copiedAges``, and is copied when this assignment takes place.
+The ``ages`` dictionary is then assigned to a new variable called ``copiedAges`` and is copied when this assignment takes place.
 After the assignment, ``ages`` and ``copiedAges`` are two separate dictionaries.